bvittrant/bviReadMe/README.md

 ### Combinations functions (k by n)

 ```
+# Calculates the number of combinations of x items that can be selected from a set of n distinct items.
 comb = function(n, x) {
   factorial(n) / factorial(n-x) / factorial(x)
 }
 ```

-Compute the max number of different combination possible for a group of features without repettion and no order

 ```
+# The max_com function calculates the maximum number of combinations that can be made from a set of n distinct items.
 max_com = function(n){
   sum = 0
   for(i in 1:n){sum = sum + comb(n,i)}